porebskis/eXNVerify/README.md

 # eXNVerify

-eXNVerify (Exon and SNV verification) includes Python tools for extraction and verification of genome sequence fragments coverage quality and present the results of analysis in an intuitive way for genetic diagnostician.
-Two executables from this repository takes BED file as the whole genome/exome sequence coverage and are able to:
+eXNVerify (Exon and SNV verification) includes Python-based tools for extraction of genome sequence fragments and verification of coverage quality.
+Tools wrapped into ``Docker container`` present the results of analysis in an intuitive way for genetic diagnostician.
+Two executables take BED file as the whole genome/exome sequence coverage and are able to:
-1. (geneCoverage.py) generates detailed verfication of pathogenic germline and somatic single nucletide variants for chosen gene(s)
+1. (geneCoverage.py) perform detailed verfication of pathogenic germline and somatic single nucletide variants (SNV) for chosen gene(s),
-2. (snvScore.py) analyses the whole genome sequence coverage and evalute all pathogenic germline and SNV coverage quality
+2. (snvScore.py) analyse the whole genome sequence coverage and evaluate all pathogenic germline and somatic SNV coverage quality.

 Both tools require decompressed BED file with the general coverage of WGS/WES sample.
-In the actual project mosdepth as a fast tool for BAM file analysis and per-base BED file generation is utilized.
+In the actual implementation output of the ``mosdepth`` as a fast tool for BAM file analysis.
+Output per-base BED file is utilized.
 Detailed description of mosdepth can be found in TODO.

 ## Installation